Kanra214/LearnWebApp/README.md

 - [x] sort message based on date
 - [x] sort groups based on date
 - [x] seperate get groups and search groups
+- [ ] too many error messages 'group is full' if the owner keep approving the join request
+- [ ] switch user will end up seeing previous user's message if not reload the page
+- [ ] only starts to load message after user is loggedin, avoid cyclic DI